Interim Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,

 To be eligible for the Dissertation phase coursework, the student must have successfully paid the applicable Qualifying and Candidacy Examination fees, passed these examinations, and completed the 45 credits of pre-dissertation coursework.
 Students who do not successfully pass either the Qualifying and/or Candidacy examinations must retake the examinations and, once again, pay the applicable fees.

 The Dissertation phase requires completion of a minimum of 12 credits of coursework to include GMHS 9504 Dissertation I- GMHS 9505 Dissertation II and GMHS 9506 Dissertation Advisement.
-Students may be advised to enroll in Independent Studies to support their dissertation work.
+Students may be advised to enroll in GMHS 9507 Dissertation Extension Advsmnt (DEA) to support their mentored dissertation work.
 Students must continually enroll in Thesis Continuation (THCN 8999 Thesis Cont - Doctorate or THCN 9000 Thesis Cont - Doctorate) if dissertation coursework is incomplete in any given semester.
-The culmination of the dissertation process is the student’s successful defense of their original research investigation for the purpose of advancing the body of knowledge in their own field and an accepted dissertation manuscript by the SHU University Library and ProQuest database.
+The culmination of the dissertation process is the student’s successful defense of their original research investigation to advance the body of knowledge in their field and an accepted dissertation manuscript by the SHU University Library and ProQuest database.

 Code | Title | Hours |